erolm-a/colla-framework/futurework.md

 # Future Work

+## On dataset collection

+We are using Pyserini for harvesting questions from GoogleNLQ as our sole data source.
+It would be nice to inspect other data sources (if available), maybe launching a commercial version of this product and collect user feedback.

 ## On KG generation

 The current KG relies on the correctness of Wiktionary and BabelNet.
 The former one is a voluntary project, thus it's expectable many results may be broken and/or incomplete and/or inconsistent.
 For example, we glossed the problem of repeated word entries by just squashing the senses.

 The quality of the extraction is heavily dependent on Tatu Ylonen's wiktextract project.
 We wrote a PR to improve the existing support so that senses, subsenses and usages were captured, but so far they are underused in the final KG.
 The same applies to a number of fields not used in the final RDF dump like IPA pronunciation or target translations.
 The latter is indeed paramount for a linguistic KG and will be likely among the most prioritized tasks.

+Other technical problems include:

+- lack of form support for non-English lexemes.
+It seems Tatu Ylonen released support for form generation via Lua template script sandboxing a few weeks after we wrote a custom generator (which is a mere Python port of the lua script)

 ## On utterance parsing